 Skip to content

-Module guides
+Module Guide

 KernelSU provides a module mechanism that achieves the effect of modifying the system directory while maintaining the integrity of the system partition.
 This mechanism is commonly known as "systemless".